NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/1.Chapter/Vocabulary.md

      as line ending, end of line (EOL), or line break.

-     escape sequence: A sequence of code that represents a special character when used inside a string.*/
+     escape sequence: A sequence of code that represents a special character when used inside a string.